HLR/DomiKnowS/docs/PIPELINE.md

     reader.append(item)
 ```

-In this example, reader is simple a `list` of items.
+In this example, reader is simply a `list` of items.
 Each item is a `dict` containing a single line loaded from `'data.txt'` as JSON object.

 An example of `Reader` as `Iterable`: